landonepps/airplay2-receiver-sound/README.md

 - Connect with multiple virtual-receiver devices
 -

-Tested with Sound: macOS 11.14 (Silicon Mac) / macOS 10.14 (built 2012) on Python 3.9
+> Tested with Sound: macOS 11.14 (Silicon Mac) / macOS 10.14 (built 2012) on Python 3.9

-Tested pairing: Apple TV to virtual speaker,
+> Tested pairing: Apple TV to virtual speaker,

 ## Optimization and known issues
-I wont be able to fix them but let you know
+I wont be able to fix them but let you know.....

 - Always begin streaming first to virtual and then physical devices, otherwise its likely to fail

 - Multiple instances of virtual-receivers hosted on the same device won't work and mess mdns up

-- Make sure you have 'pyaudio' and 'virtualenv' already installed & built before running any command
+- Make sure you have 'pyaudio' and 'virtualenv' installed & built before running any command

-- Always enter the 'virtualenv' before starting AirPlay, without it the connection will break even if the device is visible
+- Always remember to enter 'virtualenv' - without your connection will break even if the device is visible

-## Installation and Options (macOS)
+## Installation and usage (macOS

-**For [Windows](http://github.com) & [Raspberry Pi](https://github.com/openairplay/airplay2-receiver/blob/master/README.md#raspberry-pi-4)  check out the original code**
+**For [Windows](https://github.com/openairplay/airplay2-receiver/blob/master/README.md#windows) & [Raspberry Pi](https://github.com/openairplay/airplay2-receiver/blob/master/README.md#raspberry-pi-4)  check out the original code**

 ```